Enumeration of rooted 3-connected bipartite planar maps: Proof of Theorem

 We have obtained $T_2(z,\nu)$ in the previous section and, as discussed in the introduction, the series of 3-connected bipartite maps is equal to $T_b(z) = T_2(z,0)$.
 The minimal polynomial of $T_b(z)$ is of the form

 where the $p_i(z)$'s are polynomials in $z$ which happen to be of degree $85-i$.
-Therefore, $T_b(z)$ can be represented at $z=0$ as a generating function with non-negative coefficients and radius of convergence $\rho$, for some $\rho > 0$, corresponding to a branch of the curve $P(z,T_b) = 0$ passing through the origin.
-We refer the reader to the detailed discussion in \cite[Chapter VII.7]{FS09} for this and related facts on algebraic generating functions used in the rest of the proof.
+In particular, the leading coefficient of $P(z,T_b)$ is given by

-Next, we find the value of $\rho$.
-By Pringsheim's theorem (see \cite[Theorem IV.6]{FS09}), it must be a singularity of $T_b(z)$.
-Since $T_b(z)$ is algebraic, its singularities must be among the roots of the discriminant $d(z)$ of $P(z,T_b)$ with respect to $T_b$.
-The polynomial $d(z)$ has 242 different roots and 10 of them are in the interval $(0,1)$, which is where the radius of convergence must be located since the growth of the class is exponential.
-They are approximately equal to
+Because it is algebraic, $T_b(z)$ can be represented at $z=0$, i.e. in a neigbourhood of $0$, as a generating function with non-negative coefficients and radius of convergence $\rho$, for some $\rho > 0$, corresponding to a branch of the curve $P(z,T_b) = 0$ passing through the origin.
+We refer the reader to the detailed discussion in~\cite[Chapter VII.7]{FS09} for this and related facts on algebraic generating functions used in the rest of the proof.

-To determine the right one we discard other roots using combinatorial arguments.
-Since the radius of convergence of the series of all 3-connected maps is $1/4$ we must have $\rho \ge 1/4$.
+Next we find the value of $\rho$.
+Note first that since the radius of convergence of the series of all 3-connected maps is $1/4$, as discussed in Section~\ref{sec:introduction}, we must have $\rho \ge 1/4$.
 In order to get an upper bound for $\rho$ we need a subclass of 3-connected bipartite maps which is large enough.
-This is provided by the class of 3-connected bipartite cubic maps (called bicubic maps by Tutte in \cite{T63}).
-As shown in \cite{MRS74} the radius of convergence of this class when maps are counted by the number of edges is $5/8$.
-It follows that $\rho\in (1/4,5/8)$ and this leaves $0.415$ as the only feasible root, which must then be the radius of convergence of $T_b(z)$.at $\rho \approx 0.415 $.
-The irreducible factor of $d(z)$ having $\rho$ as a root is precisely the one claimed in Theorem \ref{th:main}.
+This is provided by the class of 3-connected bipartite cubic maps (called bicubic maps by Tutte in~\cite{T63}).
+As shown in~\cite{MRS74} the radius of convergence of this class when maps are counted by the number of edges is $5/8$.
+It follows that $\rho\in (1/4,5/8)$.
+Second, by Pringsheim's theorem (see~\cite[Theorem IV.6]{FS09}) $\rho$ must be a singularity of $T_b(z)$.
+And since $T_b(z)$ is algebraic its singularities can be of two types: they are either \textit{algebraic poles}, i.e. points for which the degree of $P(z,T_b)$ decreases (by cancelling its leading coefficient), or they are \textit{branch points}, that are roots of the discriminant $d(z)$ of $P(z,T_b)$ with respect to $T_b$.
+It is clear that $\rho$ has to be a branch point singularity as none of the roots of~\eqref{eq:leading_coeff_T} are in the interval $(1/4,5/8)$.
+Let us now consider the polynomial $d(z)$.
+It has 242 different roots but only one lays in the interval $(1/4,5/8)$: the root approximately equal to $0.41501$.
+It must then be the radius of convergence of $T_b(z)$, and the unique irreducible factor of $d(z)$ having $\rho\approx 0.41501$ as a root is precisely the one claimed in Theorem~\ref{th:main}.

-In order to obtain an estimate for $[z^n]T_b(z)$ we apply the following \textit{transfer theorem} \cite[Chapter VI.3]{FS09}.
-Assume that $f(z)$ has radius of convergence $r > 0$ and is analytic in an open domain at $z = r$ of the form
+In order to obtain an estimate for $[z^n]T_b(z)$ we apply the following \textit{transfer theorem}~\cite[Chapter VI.3]{FS09}.
+Assume that $F(z)$ has radius of convergence $\phi > 0$ and is analytic in an open domain at $z = \phi$ of the form